-10. FUTURE CHANGES IN ACCOUNTING PRONOUNCEMENTS
+11. FUTURE CHANGES IN ACCOUNTING PRONOUNCEMENTS

-GASB Statement No. 87, Leases, effective for reporting periods beginning after December 15, 2019, increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+GASB Statement No. 87, Leases, increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The statement will be effective for the Authority beginning with its fiscal year ending June 30, 2022.
 The Authority's management has not yet determined the effect this statement will have on the Authority's financial statements.